celalunver/CarND_Term1_Project3_Beh-Cloning/writeup_report.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network (i have only free github service and i couldn't upload this file since this file is around 200 MB (even 142 MB after zipping).
 I'm expecting my fellow reviewer to show me a way to share this file, i.e. dropbox, google drive etc.)
 * writeup_report.md summarizing the results
+* run30.mp4 the video showing how simulator behaves with my model.

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously by executing